 How to avoid losing your cool with your young adult

-Whether you’re launching a graduate or welcoming one home this summer, the routine you’ve settled into over the school year is sure to change in the coming days.
+Whether you’re launching a graduate or welcoming a teen home this summer, the routine you’ve settled into over the school year is sure to change in the coming days.
 And, surprise!
 The dynamics between you and your young adult may have morphed more than either of you are expecting.

 “Summer Slump” is the term coined to describe the post-semester blues that result from a combination of factors: change in daily routine, distance from friends, and unforeseen conflict in family and romantic relationships.
 About 1 in 3 students described themselves as depressed as a result of this phenomenon.